History OF THE CSIRO Dung Beetle Project (1966-86)

 At that time (1980) the dung beetle fauna comprised two basic groups of species: small dung ball rollers and small tunnellers.
 The former fashion balls of dung in the pat and roll them some distance away, where they are either buried or stowed in the base of vegetation.

-them with dung masses called brood balls.
+The tunnellers work entirely within the dung pat, digging tunnels in the soil and packing them with dung masses called brood balls.
 In both cases eggs are laid in the dung balls and the larvae develop within them.

 None of the larger species of ball rollers or tunnellers, which cause such spectacular dung removal in Africa, were released in Australia, mainly due to breeding problems.